SoftwareAG/c8y-docs/content/device-guides/device-guides-information.md

 Most of the device integration descriptions formerly provided in the Device guides of the Cumulocity documentation have been moved to the Partner Portal.

 **Exceptions:**
-* The descriptions on how to integrate **Cinterion Java modules**, **Mbed u-blox C027**, **Raspberry Pi**, and **Tinkerforge** with Cumulocity have been moved to the examples repository in Bitbucket at  [https://bitbucket.org/m2m/cumulocity-examples/src/develop/device-integrations]( https://bitbucket.org/m2m/cumulocity-examples/src/develop/device-integrations).
+* The descriptions on how to integrate the demo devices **Cinterion Java modules**, **Mbed u-blox C027**, **Raspberry Pi**, and **Tinkerforge** with Cumulocity have been moved to the examples repository in Bitbucket at  [https://bitbucket.org/m2m/cumulocity-examples/src/develop/device-integrations]( https://bitbucket.org/m2m/cumulocity-examples/src/develop/device-integrations).
 * The documentation of the **OPCUA Java gateway** has been added to the Java agent sources in Bitbucket at [https://bitbucket.org/m2m/cumulocity-agents-opc/src/develop/opcua-agent/documentation/](https://bitbucket.org/m2m/cumulocity-agents-opc/src/develop/opcua-agent/documentation/).